steveklabnik/rust_for_rubyists/book/chapter-02.md

     $ sudo make install

 Most package managers I've checked out either have no package or a really old package, so you'll probably want to just install from source.

+If you know what is `virtualenv` and how it may be usefull for you, you can check out tool like [envirius](https://github.com/ekalinin/envirius), which allows you to install rust from source like this:

+    $ nv mk --rust=0.9
+    Creating environment: rust-0.9 ...
+     * installing rust==0.9 ...
+     * done (in 5 secs.)
+    $ nv on rust-0.9
+    Environment rust-0.9 activated.
+    (rust-0.9) $ rustc -v
+    rustc 0.9

 ### Windows